samt/http-post/README.md

 # http-post

-This utility extends the functionality of the 'http' library in stock node.js.
-It returns a post request function in a very similar way to node's [http.get()](http://nodejs.org/api/http.html#http_http_get_options_callback).
+This utility extends the functionality of the `http` library in stock node.js providing a post request function in the same fashion of node's [http.get()](http://nodejs.org/api/http.html#http_http_get_options_callback).

 In the same style as `http.get()`, this function calls `req.end()` automatically